UninvitedActivity/UninvitedActivity/README.md

 # Future Considerations

+- Autoupdate the running stats for each rule at the end of this README
 - ~~Narrow down an update interval that's suitable~~
 - ~~Updating of date stamp of continued activity by IP Addresses that are already in the system~~
   - Make it smarter to minimise database queries (not that performance is any kind of issue)